Loft Ladder Installation Cost

 What's Involved in Installing a Loft Ladder?

 • Measure up and specify.
-Floor-to-ceiling height, hatch size, and landing space are measured to choose a suitable ladder (sliding, folding, concertina, or telescopic) and hatch lining/architrave.
+Floor-to-ceiling height, hatch size, and landing space are measured to choose the right loft ladder type, such as sliding, folding, telescopic, or concertina.

 Tip: If you’re planning loft boarding, raised platforms/loft legs, or insulation top-ups, mention it when you get quotes.
 It’s often quicker — and cheaper overall — to bundle those with the ladder installation.